ice-stuff/ice-docs/ExperimentFiles.md

 ## Task

-A task is a function that runs for each host (instance) of the experiment.
-It receives the list of hostnames as the first argument and can have additional, arbitrary, arguments.
+A task is a function that runs for each instance of the experiment.
+It receives the list of `entities.Instance` objects as the first argument and can have additional, arbitrary, arguments.

 Following example shows how to print the hostname of the instance the task will run into: